 - enough memory to execute in-memory

-If both is true, that’s when you get blazing fast queries and throughput.
+If both of these things are true, that’s when you get blazing fast Redshift queries and throughput.
 To apply the new settings, you need to create a new parameter group with the Redshift console.

-Even with proper queue configuration, some queries within a queue take longer to execute, and may block short running queries during peak volume.
+Even with proper queue configuration, some queries within a queue take longer to execute, and may block other short-running queries during peak volume.
 By using Short Query Acceleration, Redshift will route the short queries to a special “SQA queue” for faster execution.

-AWS provides a repository of utilities and scripts.
-They involve querying the system tables (STL Tables and STV Tables).
-The scripts help you to find out e.g. what the concurrency high-water mark is in a queue.
-Or which queries fall back to disk.
+AWS provides a repository of utilities and scripts for querying the system tables (STL tables and STV tables).
+The scripts help you to find out e.g. what the concurrency high-water mark is in a queue, or which queries fall back to disk.

-There are three potential challenges though with scripts:
+There are three potential challenges, though, with using these AWS scripts:

-- Scripts increase cluster load: Because you’re querying the system tables, you’re putting more load on the system.
-The exact opposite of what you want to do when you’re experiencing contention.
+- Scripts increase cluster load: Because you’re querying the system tables, you’re putting more load on the system—exactly the opposite of what you want to do when you’re experiencing contention.

 - Scripts require maintenance: Scripts need to run and store the results.
 It’s almost like building another application.
-That’s money.
-But also use of your most valuable resource, engineering hours.
+That requires money and the use of your most valuable resource—engineering hours.

-With our Throughput and Memory Analysis, we make finding the right slot count and memory percentage easy.
-You can see the relevant metrics in an intuitive, time-series dashboard.
+That’s why we built intermix.io, making it easier to get valuable Redshift metrics and insights.
+With our Throughput and Memory Analysis, we make finding the right slot count and memory percentage simple.
+You can see all of the relevant metrics in an intuitive time-series dashboard.

 Our Throughput Analysis shows you if your queues have the right slot count, or if queries are stuck in the queue.
 When queries get stuck, that’s when your users are waiting for their data.